HungNT1st/Hack_Umass23prj/README.md

 We were in a rush for the hackathon so this is still a project in progress, but here are the general overview of the process.

 1. First the system will take a picture of you:
+2.
 ![image](./textures/bao.jpg)

-2. The system tracks your pose and measures the lengths of different parts of your body with MediaPipe:
+3. The system tracks your pose and measures the lengths of different parts of your body with MediaPipe:
+4.
 ![image](./clothes.png)

-3. To make the UV mapping process easier, the system crops your image by removing the background:
+5. To make the UV mapping process easier, the system crops your image by removing the background:
 ![image](./clothes/k_front_body.jpg)
 ![image](./clothes/k_front_shirt.jpg)
 ![image](./clothes/k_front_jeans.jpg)

-4. After a while, your 3D model will be generated here.
-For now it is not that perfect \:)
+6. After a while, your 3D model will be generated here.
+For now, it is not that perfect \:)
+7.
 ![image](./images/3dmodel.png)

-5. For an extra feature, which is also not working perfectly right now, you can choose to display it using AR on a hard surface or on your hand \:D
+8. For an extra feature, which is also not working perfectly right now, you can choose to display it using AR on a hard surface or on your hand \:D
+9.
 ![image](./images/screenshot.png)

 That's it.
 Thank you for your time!